utshomax/postman-docs/src/pages/docs/collaborating-in-postman/user-groups.md

 Team members will receive an email and in-app notification when added to a group.

-> If you add a user with a support-only role (Admin or Billing) to a group that gives them a Developer role, they will automatically take up an available paid spot on your Postman team.
-If no spots are available, you won't be able to grant access to the group with that user.
+> If you add a user with a support-only role (Admin or Billing) to a group that gives them a Developer role, they will automatically take up an available paid seat on your Postman team.
+If no seats are available, you won't be able to grant access to the group with that user.

 ## Managing a group